-However, the wells that were drilled and completed in 2014, using a design that reflects the start of the optimisation process and benefiting from having targeted the TMS core area generated extended production profiles.
-This long production history allowed favourable comparisons to the more mature and evolved plays with thousands of wells drilled within them.
+However, the wells that were drilled and completed in 2014, using a design that reflects the start of the optimisation process and benefiting from having targeted the TMS Core area generated extended production profiles.
+This long production history allowed high confidence and favourable comparisons to the more mature and evolved plays with thousands of wells drilled within them.
 The comparisons clearly showed quality rock productivity within that core area.